 Every day across the United States, patrons of casinos leave the premises and drive drunk.
 If you or a loved one was the victim of a drunk driver who was over-served at a casino, the casino may be liable for damages.

 Dram shop is an old term for bars, restaurants or anywhere else where alcohol is served.
 The term is still used in the legal field.

 Under Washington state law (RCW 66.44.200), it is provided that “no person shall sell any liquor to any person apparently under the influence of liquor,” and furthermore that “no person who is apparently under the influence of liquor may purchase or consume liquor on any premises licensed by the board.”

 If a casino employee over serves alcoholic drinks that that person goes on to cause an accident, the casino can be held legally responsible for the damage.

 If you’ve been involved in an accident and suffered injuries at a Washington state casino, it’s important that you protect your legal rights.
 Hiring a personal injury attorney with a background in these cases is key.

-Davis Law Group is an award-winning personal injury law firm dedicated to protecting the legal rights of accident victims and their families.
+Davis Law Group is an award-winning team of personal injury lawyers dedicated to protecting the legal rights of accident victims and their families.
 We represent people across Washington state who have been seriously injured or suffered from the wrongful death of a loved one.

 For a free case evaluation at Davis Law Group, contact us by calling (206) 727-4000.
 You can also fill out the form on this page or use the chat feature below.